benjaminlai/aus-location-data/README.md

 - **Lightweight**: Optimized for performance, with minimal dependencies.
 - **Regular Updates**: Maintained with up-to-date data from Australian location sources.

+## Data Source

+This package uses Australian postcode data from [Matthew Proctor's Australian Postcodes](https://www.matthewproctor.com/australian_postcodes#downloadlinks).
+We thank Matthew Proctor for providing this valuable data to the community.

 ## Installation

 Install the package via yarn: